Kayra/metuo/README.md

 make database
 ```

-#### Testing s3 image uploading
+### Testing AWS S3 image uploading

-To save images to s3 from the development environment rather than locally, **change the following environment variables in the `.env` file**:
+To save images to S3 from the development environment rather than locally, **change the following environment variables in the `.env` file**:

 * `IMAGE_DIRECTORY` - Change this to the bucket name
 * `AWS_ACCESS_KEY_ID` - Update this with a key ID that is authorised to interact with the bucket